larami10/PokeAPI-GatsbyJS/README.md

 3. Reusable components.
 4. Every page will display a Navbar at the top of the page with:
    1. a navbar brand link to go back to home.
+      1. The navbar brand link includes a Pokeball icon that will blink at any page start
    2. a nav link to go to the National Pokedex page.
    3. a dropdown with 10 nav links to view a selected region's Pokedex page.
       1. This dropdown becomes scrollable when the hamburger icon is displayed when the screen shrinks in size.
 5. The Home Page will show 9 Carousels showing 9 regions and their 3 respective starter Pokemon.
    1. > **_NOTE:_** There are 10 regions, but Hisui has starter Pokemon that were part of other regions and thus have decided to not be shown here.
+   2. Controlling the carousels:
+      1. On a PC, the user can only click
+      2. On mobile devices, the user can click the controls or use the swipe functionality
 6. On hover, all Pokemon images will scale up and glow (the glow color depends on the Pokemon's first typing)
+   1. This feature is only available for PCs, the Pokemon may still scale up on press and hold on mobile devices
 7. The Pokedex Pages:
    1. All regional Pokedex pages will display only their respective Pokemon in a grid.
    2. The National Pokedex page will display all 1,010 Pokemon in a grid